 On the inside, it is even less obvious, with an electrical connection box, probably a traction device for the festooned power cable, the rail supporting the cable, and the relative position control system of the two trolleys, which seems quite different from the one that can be seen on more recent cranes.

 In the absence of a more precise picture, I will be led to simplify a lot, rather than to invent.

 Here is the result of these cogitations.
 For the dimensions, I first based myself on those of the diagram, especially for the wheelbase (1500 mm).
 Once modeled, I realized that the trolley size was too large, inconsistent with the photos.
-So I selected a picture almost front view whose perspective I rectified.
+So I selected a picture almost front view whose perspective I fixed.
 From this picture, and based on the length of the girder, I recalculated the trolley size:

 I applied a coefficient of 75% on the length, which gave me a value of 1875 instead of 1855 on the image, a very close value.
 On the other hand, there is no change in the width: the distance between the rails must be respected, unless we assume that all the dimensions have been changed between the successive generations of gantries… I also preserved the wheel diameter (300 mm), already small, that it would have been dared to reduce even more.

 The pulley block is not the most complicated piece, but here again I will have to make assumptions.
 It consists of two hollow cylindrical casings containing the pulleys, put together by a piece of indeterminate shape, which I chose to make parallelepiped, which supports the hook.
 A kind of sheet metal belt encloses the whole horizontally.

 For the overall dimensions and for the hook, I had the same problem of size too big compared to the photos.
 The old real pulley block could not have the measured diameter of 800 mm.
 As for the trolleys, I reduced its dimensions a little arbitrarily to 75%, hence a retained diameter of 600 mm.